Auburndale station (MBTA): Planned renovations

 The bare platform and steep metal stairs make Auburndale station inaccessible.
 In the future, the station is planned to be rebuilt with a high-level platform and elevators or ramps to street level to meet ADA guidelines.
 In April 2004, the Boston Regional Metropolitan Planning Organization voted to add $368,000 (funded by a federal earmark) for planning Auburndale renovations to its 2004-2008 spending plan.
 However, the project was not pursued at that time.

 Beginning in 2008, Representative Barney Frank secured $3 million in funding for design of the replacement station.
 30% design plans were released in July 2013, at which point construction was estimated to cost $11.5 million.
 100% design was completed in January 2017, with construction scheduled for April 2017.

 The 100% design was unveiled at a public meeting in February 2017.
 It includes a full-length high-level platform on the north side of the tracks, with ramps to provide an accessible route to the village center.
 Because the platform would be on the opposite side of the tracks from the other Newton stations, a new interlocking would be added east of the station.
 Although the improved access to the village center was popular with residents, the new station design was criticized by transit advocates because it would likely degrade service on the line.
 Trains switching tracks to access Auburndale station would prevent trains from passing in the opposite direction, which could reduce the number of trains that could be operated on the line.
 The MBTA did not perform traffic modeling to determine whether the station design would cause operational issues.

 The proposal was abandoned due to service impacts.
 A new set of accessibility plans, with all three Newton stations receiving identical new platforms on the north side, were announced in 2019.
 Design reached 30% in November 2020 and was expected to be complete in spring 2022.
 The designs were later changed to have two platforms to reduce operational impacts.
 The new design reached 30% completion in early 2022, with design completion expected in February 2024.
 Drilling for geotechnical surveying took place in October–December 2022.
 Design work for the Newton stations was paused at 75% completion in September 2023 because project costs had risen to $255 million.

 The MBTA unsuccessfully applied for a federal grant for the projects in January 2024.
-In April 2024, lacking the federal funding, the MBTA indicated that it would proceed with Newtonville before the two other stations.
+In April 2024, lacking the federal funding, the MBTA indicated that it would proceed with Newtonville before Auburndale or West Newton.